SpellholdStudios/1pp/README.md

 #### Warning: new installation process

-**As for version 4.2.0, variables needed for installation are read from 1pp-config-default.ini, or 1pp-config.ini files if it exists.**
+##### As for version 4.2.0, variables needed for installation are read from 1pp-config-default.ini, or 1pp-config.ini files if it exists.

 The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
 All those variables set during installation have been moved into **_1pp-config-default.ini_** file in 1pp folder.
 This file provides a '_standard_' installation.

 If players want to define their own customized installation, they have to modify the variables involved in 1pp-config-default.ini and save this file as **_1pp-config.ini_**.

 The installation process will read both ini files and prioritize user values.
-If a value is not set or mismatched in 1pp-config.ini, the installation process will prevent any installation failure by reverting it back to its default value.
+If a value is not set or mismatched in 1pp-config.ini, any installation failure will be prevented by reverting it back to its default value.

 #### Windows